How To Tie A Tie: The Pursuit Of The Perfect Knot

 Well, it’ll do you good to learn some different knots, because one of the greatest ways to accessorize is with a tie.

 Did you ever consider which knots go better with certain outfits?
-Or perhaps even…best for your body frame?
+Or perhaps even, best for your body frame?

 Instead of settling for a clip-on, here’s a challenge for you:

-Master at LEAST one of these knots.
+Master at least one of the knots taught below.

 What is mastery?
 You should be able to get a perfect tie knot and length in relatively less than 30 seconds.
 With a little practice you’ll be laughing at how easy it is.